harvesthill/reddit-wiki-archive/steroids/thecycle/examples.md

 * **Last 4-6 Weeks:** [ECA or EC Stack](/steroids/eca_stack.md), Up To 3xED

-If you use Test E &amp; C, it takes about six weeks to fully saturate the blood (i.e. kick in).
+If you use Test E & C, it takes about six weeks to fully saturate the blood (i.e. kick in).
 If you don't want to wait that long and you want to aid in your cut, a popular thing to do is start the oral from day 1 (kickstarting).
 Another popular thing to do is to run your oral at the very end of your cycle, leading up to PCT (finisher).
 You can run your oral anytime during the cycle though.
 You may pick **one** of the following:

 * **For 6 Weeks:** [Winstrol (Winny)](/steroids/winstrol.md), 40-80 mg, ED **or**
 * **For 6 Weeks:** [Epistane (Epi)](/steroids/epitiostanol.md), 40-80 mg, ED **or**